+Before Thrilla processed a single booking or collected a single subscription fee, more than 5,500 creative professionals signed up and told us exactly what they needed.
 We read every submission.
 Every feedback field.
 Every free-text response typed into a form by a model, a DJ, a production crew member, or an actor at 9pm on a Tuesday.

 This is what the UAE creative industry told us.

 The single biggest theme across all open feedback was not visibility, not networking, not career development.
-It was jobs, bookings and gigs, appearing in over 1,000 individual submissions.
+It was jobs, bookings, and gigs, appearing in over 1,000 individual submissions.

 The word that came second was payment.